-Located on the first floor off the Grand Atrium, TDA’s offices will welcome visitors and community partners with interactive, multi-panel digital displays and areas for collaborative work.
+Located on the first floor off the Grand Atrium, TDAI’s offices will welcome visitors and community partners with interactive, multi-panel digital displays and areas for collaborative work.

-Shown: a rendering of TDA’s future offices; work in progress, February 2017
+Shown: a rendering of TDAI’s future offices; work in progress, February 2017

 Shown at right: a Grand Atrium rendering, facing south-southwest.
 Bottom left: facing south from what will be the atrium’s northwest corner, the addition that housed the swimming pool, pre-renovation.
 Bottom right: October 2016.

 Shown at right: the atrium’s elevator shaft (to the right) and, sprouting from the ground, the start of two tiered classrooms, February 2017